ERP vs MRP

 It is a fully integrated system

 ERP can perform every task while MRP is more manufacturing-centric.

 It also defines business processes.

 Now, the question arises that which system is going to be beneficial to your organization.
 MRP or ERP?

-Every system has some proficiencies and drawbacks as well.
+Every system has some proficiencies as well as drawbacks.
 The same applies to ERP and MRP systems.
 The question is about the selection between these two systems.
 The answer is so simple.
 It depends on your business requirements.